globulus/simi/README.md

 ```
 Here are the rules for injecting Šimi code into any text:
 * To insert a textual result of a Šimi expression, use **<%= EXPRESSION %>**.
 * **%%** denotes that this line contains a Šimi statement, such  as a loop or a branching.
-The entire line is considered to be the statement, and not text can appear in it.
+The entire line is considered to be the statement, and no text can appear in it.
 Every statement must have an accompanying **%%end**, meaning that one-line bodies are not allowed.
 The body of the statement can be anything - more statements, text, or expression injections.
 * **%_** denotes that whitespace should be ommited - when placed at the start of a line, it'll ignore the whitespace before it.
 When at the end of a line, it will not insert a newline (normally, newlines are rendered as found in the template).

 Running the above template with the following code: